 - Ask for it at the Directorate General of Police, at the Foreigners’ Offices or at the police stations nearest you.

 - If you are not in Spain, you can request a certificate in your country of origin at the General Office for Foreigners and Borders or at any of the Spanish consular agencies.
 For more information, visit: www.servicioselectronicos.policia.es

 For your information, you can use your credit card in most commercial establishments in Spain.
 Please note that if you withdraw funds from an ATM that does not belong to your bank, you will probably be charged a commission – if it is from your own bank, no commission will be applied!

 You can also exchange foreign currency at bank branches, currency exchange offices or directly online to benefit from better rates and fees.
-For being cheap and fast we recommend you to use iCambio.

 6. How to contract Internet and buy a smartphone